The Resorts Gal Guide to the

 Browse Our Disney World Parks Planning Articles

 These articles will help you decide which rides are suitable for your family.
 They include a list of height requirements for rides in every park and instructions on using Rider Switch if you have an ineligible rider.
-Given its popularity, we’ve included a guide with everything related to Frozen at Walt Disney World.
+Given its popularity, we’ve included a guide on everything Frozen at Walt Disney World.

-The 1-Stop Guide to Disney World Lightning Lanes: If you’re planning a vacation to Walt Disney World, this is one of our most important guides.
-It details everything you need to know about Lightning Lanes, Lightning Lane Multi Pass, and Single Pass.
-Preview average prices, selections, and a step-by-step overview of how the entire process works.
+The Resorts Gal Guide to Disney World Lightning Lanes: If you’re planning a vacation to Walt Disney World, this is one of our most important guides.
+It details everything you need to know about Lightning Lanes (Multi Pass, Single Pass, and Premier Pass) Preview average pricing, selections, and a step-by-step overview of the process.

 Free Disney World Ride Spreadsheet: Our free ride spreadsheet is created with Google Sheets to help you plan.
 It has a tab and detailed instruction guides with examples for each park.
 Use it to quickly reference rides by their location within the park, height requirements, Lightning Lane status, and whether or not they’re available during early entry or extended theme park hours.

-A Step By Step Guide to Reserving Lightning Lanes: This guide walks you through opening the My Disney Experience app and reserving Lightning Lanes.
+A Step By Step Guide to Purchasing Lightning Lanes (With Screenshots): This guide walks you through opening the My Disney Experience app and reserving Lightning Lanes.
 Use our screenshots to guide you as you practice the process before your reservation date.

 Disney World Rides with Height Requirements: This guide lists every attraction at Walt Disney World with a height requirement, as well as the ones that don’t!